arthurdick/perennial-task/README.md

 ### **Commands**

 **`prn create`**

   * Interactively prompts you to create a new task.

 **`prn edit`**

   * Interactively edit an existing task.
 Defaults to showing `active` tasks.

 **`prn complete`**

   * Mark a task as complete.
 Defaults to showing `reportable` (due or upcoming) tasks.

 **`prn describe`**

-* Shows a detailed description and history of a task.
+  * Shows a detailed description and completion summary of a task.
+Defaults to showing `all` tasks.

+**`prn history`**

+  * Shows the full, detailed completion history for a single task.
 Defaults to showing `all` tasks.

 **`prn report [date]`**

   * Generates a report of all due and upcoming tasks.
 Optionally run for a specific `[date]`.

 **`prn help`**

   * Displays a list of available commands.

 **`prn version`**

   * Displays the application's version number.

 ## Configuration

 Perennial Task stores its configuration in a file named `config.ini`.
 This file is automatically created the first time you run a command.

 The configuration file allows you to customize paths for your tasks, logs, and other settings.
 The location of this file follows the XDG Base Directory Specification:

   * It will be created in `$XDG_CONFIG_HOME/perennial-task/`.
   * If the `$XDG_CONFIG_HOME` environment variable is not set, it defaults to `~/.config/perennial-task/`.

 Here is an example of the default `config.ini` file: